 How many of you have made a run for the bathroom to cry?
-Have you waited for the redness in eyes to disappear so you could go back to your desk?
 Have you been running around in office lately, without a single clue of what you were doing?
 Or have you just wanted to quit and run away from all of your problems?
-Why, I have experienced all of these (Face-palming face with shameful laugh).
+We have all experienced stress, anxiety..
+Looking for tips to destress?
+This is how to deal with stress for a better mental health.
 The first thing to start is:-

 1. Breathing exercise – Not just as simple as it sounds